"GOOD TO KNOW" TIPS FOR TRAVELING TO COSTA RICA

 The Best Tours of Costa Rica since 1991

-CURRENCY: The COLON is our official currency with the US $ also being widely accepted.
-Colon means Columbus, Spanish for Christopher Columbus who "discovered" Costa Rica in 1502 on his third and final voyage to the new world.
+CURRENCY: The Colón ¢ is our official currency with the US $ also being widely accepted.
+Colón means Columbus, Spanish for Christopher Columbus the Italian explorer who "discovered" or explored the Caribbean coast of Costa Rica in 1502 for Spain on his fourth and final voyage to the new world.
+Voyages of Christopher Columbus / Cristoforo Colombo (in Italian) / Cristóbal Colón (in Spanish).
+See Circulating Costa Rican bank notes.

 CASH US$ Dollars

-are widely accepted .try to bring only bills in decent condition and not excessively torn or heavily marked as some places may not accept them if in bad condition.
+US $s are widely accepted but try to bring only bills in decent condition and not excessively torn or heavily marked as some places may not accept them if in bad condition.
 This is because fake ones are not as durable and deteriorated bills could be suspected as being fake.
-It's funny because Costa Rica's 2 lower denominations bills, (the C1,000 bills and C2,000) can be in awful condition and that's no problem with them here.
+It's funny because Costa Rica's bills can be in awful condition and that's no problem with them here.
 The problem with the condition of US$ bills is not as much as it was several years ago when the transport service who transported the deteriorated (but genuine) bills back to US would not accept them.
 Now they have to be pretty bad to be refused by some fussy or weary merchant here.
 They do not have to be in mint condition, so don't go out of your way to get new bills.

 For a list of all current exchange rates in local CR banks go to the Central Bank's webpage; http://indicadoreseconomicos.bccr.fi.cr/indicadoreseconomicos/Cuadros/frmConsultaTCVentanilla.aspx

-CREDIT CARDS: , VISA and MASTER CARD Credit/debit cards are widely accepted in retail establishments, restaurants, hotels and gas stations etc., with VISA being the most widely accepted and AMEX being the least accepted.
+: VISA and MASTER CARD Credit/debit cards are widely accepted in retail establishments, restaurants, hotels and gas stations etc., with VISA being the most widely accepted and AMEX and Discovery being the least accepted.
 The Discovery card is generally not accepted in Costa Rica with maybe a few exceptions.
 Debit cards can be used at ATMs and many offer either US$ or local currency and they give a favorable exchange rate so bring you PIN.

 ATMs are also available in major cities with some accepting Visa and others only Master Card and some accept both.
 Amex is only accepted in a few ATMS.
 Bring your card's PIN if your planning to use an ATM.